Hasan Izzet Pasha: Early life

-Hasan Izzet Born in a family of Turkish origin1871 to mother Süreyya Hanım and father Ali Muhsin Pasha in Aksaray neighborhood of Istanbul.
+Hasan Izzet Born in a family of Turkish origin1871 to mother Süreyya Hanım, and father Ali Muhsin Pasha in Aksaray neighborhood of Istanbul.

 He graduated from the Ottoman Military Academy (Mekteb-i Füsûn-u Harbiyye-i Şâhâne) in 1890 and the Staff College (Mekteb-i Erkân-ı Harbiye-i Şâhâne, present day: Harp Akademisi) on 23 March 1893 as a Staff Captain (Erkân-ı Harp Yüzbaşısı).

 Military career

-He was appointed to the fourth department of the General Staff by the order of Sultan Abdülhamid II on 14 April 1894.
+He was appointed to the fourth department of the General Staff by the order of Sultan Abdul Hamid II on 14 April 1894.
 On 7 May 1895, he was promoted to the rank of Senior Captain (Kolağası) and on 12 May 1895, he participated in the military staff excursion to Üsküp (present day: Skopje).
-On 29 October 1896, he was assigned the War Academy.
+On 29 October 1896, he was assigned to the War Academy.

 1897 Greco-Turkish War

 On 21 April 1897, he was promoted to the rank of Major (Binbaşı) and assigned service in the Alasonya Army (Alasonya Ordusu), a field army will attack Elassona area.
-During the 1897 Greco-Turkish War, he was assigned the 2nd Neşet Bey Division (İkinci Neşet Bey Fırkası) and took part in the Battle of Domokos (Dömeke Muharebesi).
-On 17 July 1897 he was called bask to Istanbul and appointed in the commander of the Greek Border.
+During the 1897 Greco-Turkish War, he was assigned to the 2nd Neşet Bey Division (İkinci Neşet Bey Fırkası) and took part in the Battle of Domokos (Dömeke Muharebesi).
+On 17 July 1897, he was called back to Istanbul and appointed in the commander of the Greek Border.

 Interwar period

 He was appointed to the inspector of examination of Edirne Military High School (Edirne Askerî İdadisi) on 30 November 1897, and appointed to the teacher of tactics (Artillery, Cavalry, Infantry) of the War Academy on 21 March 1898.
 He had been in Damascus for the inspection and examination of the Damascus Military High School (Şam Askerî İdadisi).
 He was promoted to the rank of lieutenant colonel (Kaymakam) on 2 October 1900, to the rank of colonel (Miralay) on 23 April 1905.
 He was appointed to the fourth department of the General Staff on 26 March 1906.

 He went to Romania to observe a military exercise and awarded with a 2nd class order by the Romanian government on 4 August 1907.
-On 25 June 1908, he was appointed to the member of the military tribunal that was established because of some important affairs.
-Then he was appointed to the commander of the 17th Division stationed in Siroz (Serez, present day: Serres).
+On 25 June 1908, he was appointed as the member of the military tribunal that was established because of some important affairs.
+Then he was appointed as the commander of the 17th Division stationed in Siroz (Serez, present day: Serres).